oilandsugar/ritual-dust/content/folklore/festivals/samhain.md

 Happiness/good-luck in,
 From this night until a year from tonight”.

 A new parshell is made every year on Samhain and replaces the one made the year prior.
+When taking down the old cross you had to say *“Fan istigh ar an Sídhe”* in order for it to retain some of its potency.
+This meant “Stay inside on account of the fairies”

 ## Associations